reverse-squared/robotic-scout-magic/docs/fields/date.md

 # Date
-A simple component for selecting the date.
+A simple field for selecting the date.

 ## Properties